adriantich/DnoisE/README.md

 In order to return different types of output criteria (*-j*), even after DnoisE is finished, DnoisE creates the info file which contains information on whether a sequence is correct or if not, and how each sequence is merged to a mother with the proper distance value.
-This output can be re-analysed again by running DnoisE if the info file is specified with *--joining_file* and *-j* as desired.
+This output can be re-analysed in a fast way without having to  run again the denoising algorithm if the info file is specified with *--joining_file* and *-j* as desired.
 Note that if *-j* 2 has been initially chosen, it is not possible to obtain the other joining criteria without re-running DnoisE, because comparisons are halted when the first “mother” is encountered.

 __*I/O PATHS AND SAMPLE SPECIFICATIONS (-s|-z)*__

-Path before file name is required but can be in the form of ./ to avoid large strings.
+A path before the file name is required but can be in the form of ./ to avoid large strings.
 Output path is also required to specify output name.
-For instance, the output path './file_to_denoise will' will return a file './file_to_denoise_denoising_info.csv' among others.
+For instance, the output path './file_to_denoise' will return a file './file_to_denoise_denoising_info.csv' among others.

 Sample information cannot be processed if the input is a fasta or a fastq file.
 When this information is relevant,